zaidalkhatib/calories-tracker/README.md

 # calories-tracker
-This app tracks your calories and meals, built using Vanilla JavaScript and The Madoule Design.
-Pattern. https://zaidalkhatib.github.io/calories-tracker/#
+This app tracks your calories and meals, built using Vanilla JavaScript and The Madoule Design Pattern. https://zaidalkhatib.github.io/calories-tracker/#